Pablo Angulo-Ardoy, Daniel Faraco, Luis Guijarro http://arxiv.org/abs/1603.04201

 II[j,k] = g(n(v_j)(v_k),O).expr()

 Remark: This is not symmetric!
-This is because for some choices of α the distribution Z is not integrable.
-The distribution is umbilic if and only if II is a multiple of the identity, so an umbilic distribution is integrable.
+This is because for some choices of the distribution is not integrable.
+The distribution is umbilic if and only if is a multiple of the identity, so an umbilic distribution is integrable.

 for j,v_j in enumerate((v1,v2,P)):